Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 Oppositional behaviors

-Mal-adaptive behaviors, for example destroying property, lying, and stealing
+Maladaptive behaviors, such as destroying property, lying, and stealing

 Suicidal or homicidal ideation

-Additionally, reactive attachment disorder can be described in two different ways - inhibited and uninhibited.
-Inhibited RAD can be described as ‘hypervigilance.’
-Children may be more wary and watchful than usual.
-Uninhibited RAD is the exact opposite.
-Those with the uninhibited type may interact freely with strangers and disregard the need to stay near the safety of their caregivers.
+Additionally, reactive attachment disorder can present as two sub-types: inhibited and disinhibited.
+Inhibited RAD might be described as hypervigilance.
+Children with this type may be more wary and watchful than usual.
+Those with the disinhibited type may interact freely with strangers and disregard the need to stay near the safety of their caregivers.
 This kind of behavior can also be known as indiscriminate friendliness.

-Some of these reactive attachment disorder symptoms may only be more apparent past the age of 5.
-But there are warning signs that can be observed in infants.
-Even though they cannot speak coherently, infants will typically show many cues to express how they are feeling.
-An infant with RAD may:
+Some of these reactive attachment disorder symptoms may only be apparent past the age of 5, but there are warning signs that can sometimes be observed in infants.
+Even though they cannot speak coherently, infants typically show many cues to express how they are feeling.
+However, an infant with RAD may:

 Not smile